mikep79/solo-project/README.md

 - When creating event, allows duplicate events to be created.
 When deleting, will delete both events.
 View Events page:
 - line 110: <img ng-repeat='(tag, value) in eachEvent.content_tags' ng-if='value' src='png/{{ tag }}2.png'></img>
     This line causes can't find .png error for unknown reason.
+Try creating function in controller that builds src string.
 - when user click attend button twice, adds duplicate item to array (solution: make Unique part of attend array schema?)
 - If user selects multiple content_tags, will only show events that have BOTH those tags (ie. no events.)
 - Set minimum height of event pages/sidebar so clicking tags doesn't re-adjust view.